Congressional Art Competition

 • Must be a middle or high school student at the time of app submission.

 • Students may register as individuals or as teams of up to four.
-No more than four students are allowed to form a team
+No more than four students are allowed to form a team.

-• Applicants to our office must be residents of or go to school in the 8th Congressional district
+• Applicants to our office must be residents of or go to school in the 8th Congressional District.

 • If competing as a team, at least half of the teammates must be eligible to compete in the district in which they are participating in.

-• Submissions are due November 1st, 2023.
+• Submissions are due October 24th, 2024.

 For more information on challenge and app guidelines, please visit the CAC website here.